schicho/vwc/README.md

 V itself is transpiled to C for optimized builds.
 You could almost say I compared C to C, but with one of the C implementations being almost like Go.

 Overall it was very interesting to see the comparison, not only between C and V, but also Go and V. Using the same algorithms and functions obviously resulted in very similar results, but smaller differences could still be seen.
-Like in the other articles, this is not meant to be a V is better than C article.
+Like in the other articles, this is not meant to be a "V is better than C" article.
 I wrote a very simplified version of the complete GNU wc.
 The only goal was to be faster, but still have the same results as GNU wc on pure ASCII text.